Chapter 13: The Covenant

 She lay facing the door.
 The hallway light was still on, and it found the couch through the open doorway — the blanket she’d folded for him, the pillow from her own bed.
 The version of the evening she’d planned for.

 Her breathing was even.
 But her hand was gripping the edge of the sheet, knuckles white, tendons visible, and she didn’t seem to know she was doing it.
-The advocate’s body confessing what the advocate’s voice would never say.
+The advocate’s hands saying what the advocate’s voice would never.

 He covered her hand.
 She startled — a small, involuntary jerk — and her fingers released the sheet and went still under his palm.

-“Still me.”
-But her voice cracked on the second word, and her hand turned under his and gripped his fingers with something that was not professional, not diagnostic.
+He waited.
+She turned her hand under his and gripped his fingers with something that was not professional, not diagnostic.
 The grip of someone afraid of what she’d chosen, choosing it anyway, in the dark, with the couch empty and every wall she’d built for exactly this room standing open.

-The DA’s office had sent the witness prep packet — sixty-two pages that Maren printed at work and brought home in a three-ring binder with Claire Renaud’s name on the cover.
+The DA’s office had sent the witness prep packet by courier — sixty-two pages in a three-ring binder with a clear vinyl cover, Claire Renaud’s name typed on the front in twelve-point Times New Roman.

 Hank was on page twelve.
 Not by name.
 By function.
 Witness: structural engineer, identified building characteristics consistent with holding site.
+Initial contact with law enforcement via 911 call from personal vehicle, 11:47 PM.
 Deposition scheduled February 14.
-A paragraph.
-A man reduced to what he’d contributed to the investigation.

 “The deposition’s in six weeks,” she said.
 “You can’t say you dreamed it.”